Acute Catheterization and Urgent Intervention Triage Strategy Trial - ACUITY

 Presented by Dr. Gregg W. Stone at the March 2006 ACC Annual Scientific Session, Atlanta, GA.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Homozygous Familial Hypercholesterolemia, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Homozygous Familial Hypercholesterolemia, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension

 Keywords: Coronary Artery Disease, Acute Coronary Syndrome, Platelet Aggregation Inhibitors, Cardiac Catheterization, Heparin, Hypercholesterolemia, Hirudins, Platelet Membrane Glycoprotein IIb, Percutaneous Coronary Intervention, Enoxaparin, Recombinant Proteins, Peptide Fragments, Hypertension, Diabetes Mellitus, Troponin, Platelet Glycoprotein GPIIb-IIIa Complex